tylermercer/personal-website/src/content/posts/degrees-of-thoroughness.md

 But, importantly, the incrementality of this approach offers a smooth upgrade path.
 If I were so inclined, I could "upgrade" this post to a 3 by refining the outline, reassembling the thoughts I already have here according to that outline, and running it by my review group for feedback.

 I used to write everything in one sitting in part because writing in stages seemed like more work.
-But that's a bit like saying waterfall software development is less work than Agile software development.
-What you eliminate in "work," you end up taking on as risk and stress instead.
+But that's a bit like saying Agile software development is more work than waterfall software development.
+What you eliminate in "work" by choosing a non-incremental approach, you end up taking on as risk and stress instead.
 You run the risk of wasting the _whole thing_ (like my early Innerhelm newsletters) instead of just wasting parts of it (such as the parts from the brain dump that I don't include in the outlined essay, or the parts of the outlined essay that I cut based on feedback).

 ## Fine-tuning